Buying Property from the City of Newburgh

 It should be noted that many of the properties on the City's list need considerable repair work.
 Often the costs to rehabilitate a property can range from $50,000 to over $500,000 - depending on the size and condition of the building.
 Prospective owners must rehabilitate the property within 18 months of closing.

 A qualified purchaser is one that not only has the financial means to purchase the property but must have proven financial resources to repair the property, has realistic plans for development, and can demonstrate the ability to complete the work proposed and maintain the property in accordance with all municipal codes and ordinances.
 Further guidelines are specified in the application and in the Disposition Policy.

 Drive-by Inspection: It is recommended that prospective purchasers make a drive-by inspection of the front of any City-owned property that is of interest to them.
 Prospective purchasers should not trespass on or enter any City-owned property without prior authorization.
 Under no circumstances should any prospective purchaser contact any tenant who occupies a City-owned property.

 Application / Bid Process

 During the purchasing process, a credit report is usually required.
+The purchaser will be notified by the Department of Planning & Development when a credit report is required.
 The Credit Report Authorization Form (PDF) must be accompanied by a fee of $28.55 - for each single applicant; $57.10 for a married couple.
 The only acceptable form of payment for the credit report is by money order.
 The credit report authorization form as well as the required money order needs to be submitted to the Department of Planning and Development.
 It should not be submitted to PathStone.

 Property Inspection & Research